jostylr/event-when/README.md

 __return__

 An object whose keys match the selection and values are the corresponding scope's value.
-If the value is an object, then that object is the same object and modifications on one will reflect on the other.
+If the value is an object, then the returned object values are live and modifications on one will reflect on the other.

 __example__